 Our early intervention program is appropriate for anyone looking for information and education around substance use.
 It is ideal for helping impaired driving offenders, college students, and others wanting to reduce the risk of alcohol and drug problems in their lives.

 At Columbia Treatment Center our program begins with an initial evaluation to determine whether Early Intervention Education is sufficient or if other treatment interventions may be appropriate.
-After this evaluation 12 hours of Early Intervention psycho-education is completed, either over six weekly sessions, or during a three-day weekend program.
+After this evaluation 12 hours of Early Intervention psycho-education is completed during a three-day weekend program.
 Our comprehensive curriculum includes moral recognition therapy, motivational interviewing, interactive discussions, peer teaching, and personal reflection.
 The program is certified by the Maryland State Department of Health And Mental Hygiene.

 What Can I Expect?

-Whether completed over six weeks or through the weekend intensive, participants will find the content of this program is presented in a non-judgmental and interesting way.
-Participants will have opportunities to learn through a combination of didactic lessons, guided self-assessment tools, hand-on coping techniques, and group interaction.
+Through the weekend intensive, participants will find the content of this program is presented in a non-judgmental and interesting way.
+Participants will have opportunities to learn through a combination of didactic lessons, guided self-assessment tools, hands-on coping techniques, and group interaction.
 If it becomes clear during the Early Intervention Education Program that additional treatment is required to support a participant in their substance use goals, our counselors will work with that client to supplement their program with either group treatment or individual counseling services.